What an Employer Must Consider

 - Use trained bartenders to serve alcohol; never allow employees to serve coworkers or themselves.
 Never provide a help-yourself beverage bar that includes alcohol.

 - Make sure your bartenders are clear that they are not to serve alcohol to any person who appears to be inebriated.
-They are also not allowed to serve alcohol to any person who appears to be under the legal drinking age.
 Bartenders must card these employees just as if they were attempting to order booze in a local tavern.
-Serving alcohol to minors (often interns) is the most significant liability for employers who serve alcohol at work events.

 - Pay for the event, the food, non-alcoholic drinks, and entertainment, but provide a cash bar for employees.
 When employees have to purchase their own drinks, they drink less.

-Alcohol can be a festive addition to a company event, but employee guidelines, company culture and customs, appropriate planning, and observation at the event will ensure that employees live to work another day.
-At company events, as in your workplace, employee safety is your top concern.
+Alcohol can be a festive addition to a company event, but at company events, as in your workplace, employee safety is your top concern.
 So, heed these tips about limiting the opportunity for employees to behave in unsafe ways.